Modeling and Simulation Course

-This simulation course is designed for operations research analysts, systems analysts, military planners, engineers, computer scientists, and technical managers who would like to use simulation to design and optimize real-world systems.
-It encompasses a full spectrum of applications, including defense, manufacturing, transportation, communications networks, healthcare, process reengineering, call centers, supply chains, and services.
+This simulation course is designed for operations research analysts, systems and industrial engineers, military planners, computer scientists, and technical managers who would like to use simulation to design and optimize real-world systems.
+It encompasses a full spectrum of applications, including defense, manufacturing, healthcare, transportation, supply chains, communications networks, process reengineering, call centers, services, mining, inventory control, and financial analyses.
 The course presents definitive methods for developing a simulation model, ensuring its validity, choosing simulation software, selecting input probability distributions, analyzing simulation runs, and project management.
 A case study illustrates the step-by-step application of simulation-modeling techniques.
-Students will have an opportunity to analyze simulation input and output data in class.
+Students will have an opportunity to analyze simulation input and output data in class using Excel and ExpertFit.
 The prerequisite for this seminar is a basic course in statistics, or the equivalent.

-Versions of this seminar have been given for organizations such as Boeing, Coca-Cola, GM, Hewlett-Packard, IBM, Lockheed Martin, Los Alamos National Lab, NASA, NATO (Netherlands), NSA, Sasol Technology (South Africa), U.S. Air Force, U.S. Army, and U.S. Navy.
+Onsite versions of this seminar have been given for organizations such as Boeing, Caterpillar, Coca-Cola, Defence Research Development Canada, GM, Hewlett-Packard, IBM, Kimberly-Clark, Lockheed Martin, Los Alamos National Lab, Motorola, NASA, NATO (Netherlands), NSA, Sasol Technology (South Africa), U.S. Air Force, U.S. Army, and U.S. Navy.

 Each Attendee Will Receive the Following:

-- The book Simulation Modeling and Analysis (4th Edition) by Averill M. Law – widely considered to be the “bible” of simulation with more than 144,500 copies in print
+- The book Simulation Modeling and Analysis (5th Edition, McGraw-Hill, 2015) by Averill M. Law – widely considered to be the “bible” of simulation with more than 172,000 copies in print and 18,600 citations

 - An opportunity to talk to Dr. Law on a one-to-one basis about your particular applications